rwillians/bookk/README.md

   end
 end
 ```
-_(A journal entry from a deposit operation affecting two ledgers written with
+_(A journal entry for a deposit operation affecting two ledgers written with
 Bookk's DSL)_

-Persisting state, such as accounts balances and log of transactions per accounts is considered off scope for this library at the moment — and honestly, might never becomes part of its scope — but you can still do it own your own.
-An example of how to persist state using `Ecto` is provided in section **Examples** at [Persist State using Ecto](#persist-state-using-ecto).
+Persisting state, such as accounts balances and log of transactions, is considered off scope for this library. and honestly, it might never be part of its scope due to how peculiar the tequirements of each system can be.

+A basic example of how to persist state using `Ecto` is provided in section **Examples** at [Persist State using Ecto](#persist-state-using-ecto).

 Visit the [API Reference](https://hexdocs.pm/bookk/api-reference.html) page for a brief introduction to double-entry bookkeeping concepts implemented by this library.